jeraman/insertions/osx/README.md

 Don't forget to set your speakers as default when you're done!

 By them you should notice that you can (should?) no longer hear your speakers.
 Everything now is being routed by default to Soundflower.
 This allows you to import the routed audio inside external applications as if your speakers were a microphone.
-Actually, this is exactly what we are going to do inside OBS by:
+Actually, this is exactly what want to do inside OBS by:

-3. Clicking on *Desktop Audio settings* (i.e. the wheels) > *properties;*
+3. Clicking on *Desktop Audio settings* (i.e. the wheels) > *Properties;*
 4. Choose *Soundflower (2ch)* as device.

 If everything is fine, you should be able to see the green volume line moving in your Desktop Audio options.
 You should also make sure the Mix/Aux is properly muted.
 As follows: